Record Keeping as a Form of Risk Management

 - Currently, government agencies, lenders, and insurance companies are requiring better and more accurate records.
 Not only bushels per acre, income and expenses, but also weather records are becoming increasingly necessary.

 - Another need for accurate record keeping which is becoming increasingly more important is certification for Good Agricultural Practices (GAP) and Good Handling Practices (GHP) or organic production.
-Both of these require you to not only keep good records but also provide documentation.
+All three of these require you to not only keep good records but also provide documentation.

 Types of Records to Keep

-A detailed check register will enable you or your accountant to produce several financial records.
-With additional information you or your accountant can produce a balance sheet and performance ratios than will enable expert analysis of your business.
+A detailed check register or detailed chart of accounts will enable you or your accountant to produce several financial records.
+With additional information you or your accountant can produce an income statement, balance sheet, and performance ratios than will enable expert analysis of your business.

 A cash flow is a record of all income and expenses listed by category.
 For example; you may have a category for each form of income such as corn, soybeans, hay, and livestock sold.
 You may also have categories for each expense such as fertilizer, chemicals, labor, and mortgages.
 A cash flow is like a moving picture because you will record all income and expenses in the applicable categories on a monthly basis.
 A record of your cash flow for a year will enable you to decide when additional cash is needed and when certain bills will be due enabling you to better plan for the future.

-A balance sheet is a snap shoot of your business on a given day.
+A balance sheet is a snapshot of your business on a given day.
 These are usually completed at the end of your fiscal year to make consistent comparisons of your business.
-The information from a balance sheet can be then used to calculate specific ratios for financial analysis.
+The information from a balance sheet and income statement can be then used to calculate specific ratios for financial analysis.

 Keeping records of you annual production is critical to analyze what worked and what did not.
 If you planted some crops using the no till method, you can analyze if the production was the same as previous years or not.
 Combining these records with the cash flow records will enable you to see that if you used no till and had a lower yield but lower expenses offset that yield, you were more profitable.

 Production records should be kept for each field.
 In some cases where there are extremely large fields, keeping records by parts of fields will tell you where more fertilizer may be needed.
-Many of the newer harvesters may be equipped to provide this information.
+Many of the newer harvesters may be equipped to provide information by areas in a field to better analyze fertilizer applications.
 For crops that are not mechanically harvested, another form of record keeping should be developed.
 Find a method that works for you and keep track of production of each crop.

 Records of the weather can be obtained from several sources.
 There may be web sites you can find that will provide temperature and precipitation records for an area.
 With the many micro climates in a given region or state these may not be accurate enough.
 How many times have you experienced rain on a part of your farm and not another?
 This may be especially true of hail.